-Rare cretaceous-age fossil opens new chapter in story of bird evolution.
+Rare cretaceous-age fossil opens a new chapter in the story of bird evolution.

 - Discovered in Madagascar, the new bird is named Falcatakely, a combination of Latin and Malagasy words inspired by the small size and the scythe-like shape of the beak, the latter representing a completely novel face shape in Mesozoic birds.